 Constitutional rights are crucial for several reasons:

-• Protection of Individual Liberties: They ensure that individuals can express themselves freely without fear of retaliation.
+• Protection of Individual Liberties: They ensure that individuals can express themselves freely without fear of retaliation, worship as they choose, and assemble peacefully.

-• Prevention of Discrimination: They provide a legal framework to combat discrimination against minority groups.
+• Prevention of Discrimination: They provide a legal framework to combat discrimination against minority groups, including race-based, gender-based, and religion-based bias.

-• Promotion of Equality: They promote equal treatment under the law, ensuring that everyone has access to justice.
+• Promotion of Equality: They promote equal treatment under the law, ensuring that everyone has access to justice and that no group is systematically disadvantaged.

 Minority Groups and Constitutional Rights